About

 TPF Executive Board Chair

-Entrepreneur and founder of V3 Inbound Marketing LLC, Ms. Headley serves as the chair of the Thurman Perry Foundation board, designed the TPF and PSCS websites, and manages the technological aspects of the organization.
-Dedicated to helping her community grow and thrive, she also volunteers her time with Black Girls Code, and The Urban League of Broward County.
+Entrepreneur and founder of V3 Inbound, Ms. Headley serves as the chair of the Thurman Perry Foundation board, designed the TPF and PSCS websites, and manages the technological aspects of the organization.
+She is a brand strategist who focuses on helping small businesses, nonprofits, and creatives grow their brands authentically.
+She has been featured in the Howard University Magazine and on Microsoft’s Humans of IT blog.
 She is a Howard University and University of Pennsylvania alumna.

 Shawanda Manuel, MPA